Information students should consider before applying to the Palm Beach Collegiate High School STEM program

-Depending on Math placement scores, students can select MAC1105 College Algebra, MAC1114 Trigonometry, MAC1140 Precalculus, MAC1147 Precalculus Algebra & Trigonometry, MAC2311 Calculus with Analytic Geometry I, or MAC2312 Calculus with Analytic Geometry II.
+Math or other: Depending on Math placement scores, students can select MAC1105 College Algebra, MAC1114 Trigonometry, MAC1140 Precalculus, MAC1147 Precalculus Algebra & Trigonometry, MAC2311 Calculus with Analytic Geometry I, or MAC2312 Calculus with Analytic Geometry II.

 Students requiring courses for high school graduation such as Economics, English, or Government should meet with the CHS academic advisor to select the appropriate course.